riccardobevilacqua/technical-assignment-tips/README.md

 A few suggestions, in no particular order, to deliver a technical assignment:

+1. **First things first**

+   Focus on architecture and basic functionalities.

+   Only then, if you have time, add new features to impress the company.

 1. **Read the requirements thoroughly multiple times**

    Technical assignments are designed to be small, hence they often introduce assumptions and simplifications that would not be present in a real project.